staeiou/staeiou.github.io/_articles/2012-06-05-icwsm-socialization-wikipedia.md

 permalink: /articles/2012-06-05-icwsm-socialization-wikipedia
 excerpt: '<i>Published in Proceedings of ICWSM, 2012</i><br/>A descriptive study of Wikipedia&apos;s highly-automated socialization processes and an A/B test to improve templated messages to newcomers.'
 date: 2012-06-05
+venue: 'Proceedings of ICWSM'
+citation: 'Geiger, R. Stuart, Aaron Halfaker, Maryana Pinchuk, and Steven Walling (2012).
+“Defense Mechanism or Socialization Tactic?
+Improving Wikipedia’s Notifications to Rejected Contributors.”
+In Proceedings of the 2012 International Conference on Weblogs and Social Media (ICWSM 2012). http://stuartgeiger.com/defense-mechanism-icwsm.pdf'
 ---

 <a href='http://stuartgeiger.com/defense-mechanism-icwsm.pdf'>Download PDF here</a>